andravin/spio/README.md

 ## Introduction

-The goal of the Spio project is to improve the efficiency of convolutional neural networks (ConvNets).
+The goal of the Spio project is to improve training efficiency for convolutional neural networks (ConvNets).
 While there has been a lot of progress in the design of ConvNet models, the performance of ConvNet kernels has languished.
 Today, the performance of a ConvNet is often limited by the efficiency of its implementation.

 Our [paper](https://arxiv.org/abs/2404.03617) implemented efficient GPU kernels for ConvNet inference.
 Spio implements kernels for training.